Keyword research is relatively simple (and we’ll get to it shortly).

 Consider the the total number of SERP results for “SEO”:

 Is it any wonder why you might be having difficulty ranking for a particular keyword or key phrase?

-The sheer volume of competitors in online search in nearly every conceivable niche makes those top 10 positions more coveted than ever.
+The sheer volume of competitors in online search in nearly every conceivable niche makes those top 10 positions more coveted (and valuable) than ever.

 So, if you want to be successful in SEO, you need to understand what people are searching for, how often they’re searching for it, and why they’re searching for it.

 So how can you find this information?
-It all starts with keyword research, the process of uncovering keyword opportunities for your brand to rank higher in search engines.
+It all starts with a repeatable keyword research process of uncovering keyword phrase opportunities for your brand to rank higher in search engines.